 - Working from home will likely dominate in the short-term but start to phase out eventually

-- Spec-suites and management of offices via app (like a hotel) will begin to be tested by large occupiers.
+- Spec-suites and management of offices via app (like a hotel) will begin to be used

 Which brings us to the Mid-term Outlook (13-36 months)